v3.0

 1. DEFINITIONS.
 In the Agreement, the following words shall have the following meanings and agreement(s):

 “Agreement” has the meaning set out in the Purchase Order and any amendments thereto.
-Agreement will be interpreted to include each Purchase Order entered into by the parties.
+The agreement will be interpreted to include each Purchase Order entered by the parties.

 “Appeal” means any correspondence to a third-party payer communicating a request to reconsider claim(s) denial.

 “A La Carte Services” means services available to the clinic for a fee.
-The services and fees are listed on the client Subscription Page under Clearinghouse.
+The services and fees are listed on the client Subscription Page.

 “Billing Period” means one month.
 The period begins and ends on the day of the month the Agreement occurred, or last day of the month, whichever comes first.